 If the Subscriber is an Educational Centre, clauses 6.1 to 6.8 shall apply.

-6.1 In consideration of the provision by the Supplier of the Services, the Educational Centres shall pay the subscription fees as detailed in the Order Form.
-Such fees shall be paid to the Supplier upon acceptance of the Educational Centre’s offer in accordance with clause 2.2 of these Terms of Service or as otherwise specified in the Order Form.
+6.1 In consideration of the provision by the Supplier of the Services, the Educational Centres shall pay the subscription fees as detailed in the invoice.
 The Supplier shall not be entitled to vary the amount of the fees, unless otherwise agreed in writing between the Supplier and the Educational Centre.

-6.2 The Supplier shall not charge, and the Educational Centre shall not be liable to pay for any expenses, charges, costs, fees, except those set out in the Order Form or as expressly agreed in writing by the Supplier and the Educational Centre.
+6.2 The Supplier shall not charge, and the Educational Centre shall not be liable to pay for any expenses, charges, costs, fees, except those set out in the invoice or as expressly agreed in writing by the Supplier and the Educational Centre.

 6.3 Where the Supplier is obliged to charge VAT on its services and expenses, this will payable in addition to the fees and expenses at the appropriate rate (currently 20 per cent).
 VAT is therefore charged where applicable.

-6.4 For each period specified in the Order Form, the Supplier shall invoice the Educational Centre for the charges that are then payable, together with VAT where applicable.
+6.4 For each specified period, the Supplier shall invoice the Educational Centre for the charges that are then payable, together with VAT where applicable.

-6.5 The Educational Centre shall pay each invoice that is submitted to it by the Supplier, in full and in cleared funds, within 30 days of receipt to a bank account nominated in writing by the Supplier, in all circumstances where payment is made otherwise than upon acceptance of the Educational Centre’s offer in accordance with clause 2.2 of these Terms of Service.
+6.5 The Educational Centre shall pay each invoice that is submitted to it by the Supplier, in full and in cleared funds, within 30 days of receipt to a bank account nominated in writing by the Supplier, in all circumstances where payment is made.

 6.6 Without prejudice to any other right or remedy that it may have, if the Educational Centre fails to pay the Supplier on the due date, the Supplier may: